eMahtab/spring-projects/spring-core/autowired-example/README.md

 ### @Bean

 @Bean indicates that a method produces a bean to be managed by the Spring container.
+By default, the bean name will be the same as the method name.

 ### @Configuration